 Customer-facing changelog.
 New products, platform changes, policy updates.
 Newest first.

-The five v3 products:
+The freight products:

 The customer portal has been rebuilt.
 Highlights: